PilotKun/Discord-MAl/Roadmap.md

 ### Step 3: Anime Search (Week 3)
 1. Design a `/search` command:
    - Accept search keywords or filters as arguments.
-   - Query the MAL API for anime matching the criteria.
+   - Query the AniList API for anime matching the criteria.
 2. Format search results for clarity:
    - Display title, synopsis, and rating.
    - Limit the number of results for readability.